40 Truths About Turning 40 No One Ever Told You

 For many people, hearing that somebody is over 40 and single sounds a lot like a request for advice.
 If you aren’t married or living with a significant other by the time you reach your 40th birthday, prepare for a whole lot of unsolicited offers to set you up.

 Your fear of being alone subsides.

 If you’ve made it into your fifth decade unscathed by flying solo, why should you start to fear being single now?
 In your 40s, you’ve not only learned that being single isn’t the end of the world, you’ve grown to downright enjoy your own company.

-Your inhibitions wane.
+Your inhibitions fade.

 You have decades of practice trying new things under your belt by the time you hit 40, meaning that you’re likely to experience a newly inhibition-free existence.
-So long, indecisiveness and sex with the lights off.
+So long, indecisiveness and sex with the lights off!

 Your preference for experiences outweighs your desire for fancy things.

 Is it nice to have a luxury car in your driveway or an expensive purse on your arm?
 Maybe, but as you enter your 40s, you’ve realized that the joy these possessions bring is short-lived.
 Instead, you know that experiences always make you happier than things in the long run.

 People start coming to you for advice.